erancha/RENTracker/readme.md

 # Preface

-**RENTracker** is a property rent management app that streamlines rent agreements and activity.
+**RENTracker** is a property rent tracking app that streamlines rent agreements and activity.

-The app supports two user roles: Landlords who manage properties, rental agreements, and activity, and Tenants who complete their details in rental agreements.
+The app supports two user roles: Landlords who manage properties, rental agreements, and activity, and Tenants who complete their details and sign rental agreements.

 Designed with scalability in mind, the application employs a serverless computing, alongside global content distribution via CloudFront.